-Communication with the Program Manager of Evaluation and Student Support Services is very important.
-Private/home school services are tracked and reported by the Program Manager.
-As students are evaluated, admitted, and dismissed, the Program Manager should be updated.
+Communication with the Program Manager is very important.
+Private/home school services are tracked and reported by the Program Manager.-As students are evaluated, admitted, and dismissed, the Program Manager should be updated.

 Direct services are provided at an agreed upon time at specified locations.